jonas-45/Math-Magicians/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Leaderboard <a name="about-project"></a>
+# 📖 Math Magicians <a name="about-project"></a>

-This is a Single Page Application website that provide users with a calculator to do all kinds of mathematical calculations and to read daily mathematical inspirational quotes.
+This is a Single Page Application website that provide users with a calculator to do all kinds of mathematical calculations and to read random math-related quote.

 ## Setup